ipicca/ipicca/README.md

 I am a FrontEnd Developer and a system college student 🖤

- 🌱 I’m currently learning JavaScript at Coderhouse & FreeCodeCamp.
+ 🌱 I’m currently learning React JS at Coderhouse & C# at Education IT.

- :books: I want to learn ReactJS & React Native ⚛️
+ :books: I want to learn .NET & SQL ⚛️

  💬 Ask me about Cryptos, Games, and any Tech-related stuff.